The Selenium Library

 Accept an alert. promptText is returned if defined and if the alert includes a prompt.
 The command fails if the alert does not appear within timeout millisecond.
 If timeout is omitted, a default value of 1,000 will be used.

-sn.assertText(xpath, expected, modifiers…)
+sn.assertText(selectors, expected, modifiers…)

 Points to the element whose content will be asserted ("target element").